johncookmartin/BudgetAppApi/README.md

 It also gives us the freedom to grow the tool in ways a static spreadsheet no longer allowed.

 ## Features
-- Google Sign-in authentication
+- Authentication Layer using EF Core (currently using Google Sign-In)
-- RESTful .NET API built using EF Core
+- RESTful .NET API
 - SQL Server relational database